Welcome to my updated Robocash review.

 Still, we should not forget that a buyback guarantee is only as good as the financial situation of the company that’s providing it.
 So let’s have a look at the financial statements of the Robocash Group, which we can find on their homepage.

-Luckily, the group is very transparent about its financial results, which are audited by KPMG, one of the most reputable accounting firms in the world.
+Luckily, the group is very transparent about its financial results, which are audited by FBK Grant Thornton, one of the most reputable accounting firms in the world.

-According to the published financial results, the Robocash Group earned $23,99 million in net profit in 2020.
-This year is looking even better, as the group generated $15,4 million in net profit in the first half of 2021 alone, according to their latest consolidated financial report.
+According to the published financial results, the Robocash Group earned $23,99 million in net profit in 2020 and did even better in 2021, with $29,49 million in net profit.

 What You Need To Know About Robocash

 Before I tell you about my own experience as an investor so far, I need to address a few more things you might be interested to know.

 Interest Payments On Commercial Loans